BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Optimizing_your_scene.md

 The return value is higher on low frame rates.

+# Handling WebGL context lost
+Starting with version 3.1, Babylon.js can handle WebGL context [lost event](https://www.khronos.org/registry/webgl/specs/latest/1.0/#5.14.13).
+This event is raised by the browser when the GPU needs to be taken away from your code.
+This can happen for instance when using WebVR in hybrid scenario (with multiple GPU).
+In this case, Babylon.js has to recreate ALL low level resources (including textures, shaders, program, buffers, etc.).

+To support this scenario, Babylon.js may need an additional amount of memory to keep track of resources creation.
+If you do not need to support WebGL context lost event, you can turn off the tracking by instantiating your engine with doNotHandleContextLost option set to true.

+If you created resources that need to be rebuilt (like vertex buffers or index buffers), you can use the `engine.onContextLostObservable` and `engine.onContextRestoredObservable` observables to keep track of the context lost and context restored events.

 # Other useful tutorials
 * [Optimizing meshes selection for rendering](http://doc.babylonjs.com/tutorials/Optimizing_Your_Scene_with_Octrees)
 * [How to use scene optimizer](http://doc.babylonjs.com/tutorials/How_to_use_SceneOptimizer)